Abhishek-S-777/The-Chronicle/README.md

 #### User Features ####
 * This app is built using **Flutter framework** and **Google Firebase** as the back-end.
 * Browse through various *newspapers, magazines and post comments, add/remove products to cart or whishlist*.
+* The cart provides a comprehensive division of the total cost which shows the 30 days amount for the newspaper subscribed and the amount for the magazines subscribed.
 * User can identify if it is a **Morning** or **Evening** newsapper, or if it is an **Annual** or **Half-Yearly** magazine.
 * Search for products using the **search bar**
 * Update their profile such as their **display avatar and other personal details**.